ten tips to hold onto your warm leads

 Noah Bastien, Senior ADR at UserGems, is a big fan of using nurture sequences to keep leads engaged.
 “Periodically sending over useful emails or blog posts helps to make sure they don’t forget about what you have to offer.”

 Max Benz, Founder of BankingGeek, adds that automated nurture campaigns allow all leads to receive the same level of attention and consistency.
-“This way, if someone isn't ready to buy right away, they won't forget about us when they are ready.”
+“This way, when leads aren't ready to buy immediately, you stay top of mind for when they are.”

 Personalize your emails

 Personalization differentiates emails from spam.
 Your subject line and the content you share should be helpful to your leads.
 “I call, text, or email my leads with interesting content that applies to their role and the company's main goals.
 And share non-generic case studies that fit their business.
-You also can't go wrong with a well-timed funny gif,” says Prince Anyanwu, Enterprise SDR at TigerGraph.
+Timing matters more than frequency—reach out when you have something relevant to share,” says Prince Anyanwu, Enterprise SDR at TigerGraph.

 Here's a sample warm lead email template from Noah of UserGems: